does not require information about the X-ray source spectrum and

 Simulation: Stainless steel tube 0.46cm OD x 0.38cm ID plugged with quartz

-The plot below shows how the reconstructed tube profile along the red line changes with slider position.
-The best profile was obtaind at a slider position = 0.66.
+The plot below shows how the reconstructed tube profile along the red line changes with

 In this example we know the composition and density of the materials.
 We can obtain effective energies from the quartz and tube linear attenuations using the X-ray MuLin Lookup and X-ray Ratio Lookup plugins.
 The first row in the table below shows that the energies are different but are brought into agreement in the second row by scaling the μlin values by a constant.